arunabhdas/apiness/README.md

 ?
 Which *production* database would you like to use?
 MySQL ?
 Which *development* database would you like to use?
 MySQL ?
 Do you want to use the Spring cache abstraction?
 No - Warning, when using an SQL database, this will disable the Hibernate 2nd level cache!
 ?
 Would you like to use Maven or Gradle for building the backend?
-Gradle ?
+Maven ?
 Which other technologies would you like to use?
 API first development using OpenAPI-generator ?
 Which *Framework* would you like to use for the client?
 Angular ?
 Would you like to use a Bootswatch theme (https://bootswatch.com/)?
 Default JHipster